86Box/docs/settings/floppycdrom.rst

 * **Bus:** storage bus to attach the drive to. :ref:`ATAPI (IDE) <settings/storage:Hard disk controllers>`, :ref:`SCSI <settings/storage:|scsi_controllers| SCSI controllers>` and :ref:`Panasonic/MKE <settings/storage:CD-ROM controller>` interfaces are supported.
 * **Channel**/**ID:** where to attach the drive on the selected storage bus.
 See :ref:`settings/hdd:Adding a new disk` for more information.
 * **Speed:** maximum transfer speed for the drive.
 Up to 72x is supported.
 * **Type:** CD-ROM drive model to identify as.
-A list of drive models to choose from is provided.
+A list of drive models (suitable for the selected bus) to choose from is provided; click |clear| to search for models by name or speed.
 * **Use EDC/ECC emulation:** enable checking of CD-ROM error correction data.

 .. note::